valiton/k8s-terraform-blueprints/terraform/cloud-provider/aws/bootstrapping/gitops-eks-addons/README.md

 See the example implementation: [example folder](../../examples/README.md#base-module--gitops-eks-addons)

 ## Features
-- Install alls AWS resources that are required by the enabled addons
+- Installs all AWS resources that are required by the enabled addons
 - Installs an intial deployment of argocd, this deployment (gets replaced by argocd applicationset)
 - Creates the ArgoCD cluster secret (including in-cluster)
 - Creates the intial set App of Apps (addons, workloads, etc.)